-You have now adjusted to a time zone which is ½ hour earlier than your norm and a ½ hour earlier than the rest of your friends.
+You have now adjusted to a time zone that is ½ hour earlier than your norm and a ½ hour earlier than the rest of your friends.
 Have a good breakfast, but stay off all caffeine so that you will naturally feel more tired and relaxed.
 Try to go for a walk or even better exercise outside in the morning.

 4. Saturday Day – All Meals 1/2 hour Earlier

 Along with light and temperature, food is another initiator of the body clock.
 Adjust your lunch to 1/2 hour earlier.
-Take pro-biotics as they can aid sleep, or add them to your meals by eating natural Yoghurt.
+Take probiotics as they can aid sleep, or add them to your meals by eating natural Yoghurt.
 Stay off caffeine for the whole day.
 Have your evening meal 1/2 an hour earlier too.

 5. Saturday Evening – Adjust Your Bedtime To The Full Four Earlier

-Try to have a relaxed Saturday Evening.
+Try to have a relaxed Saturday evening.
 Keep your lighting dimmed or dimmed and stay off all technology.
 Shift your bedtime another ½ hour earlier.
 This means you are now one whole hour forward from everyone else.
 If you need to, use Valerian again to make yourself sleepier.
-In addition you could take a warm bath with Lavender in it about 45 minutes before retiring.
+In addition, you could take a warm bath with Lavender in it about 45 minutes before retiring.
 Alternatively use Lavender drops on your pillow if you prefer.

 On Sunday morning you will now wake up refreshed as you will be in the new time zone without losing any sleep.
-All your meal times will also naturally fall into place.
+All your mealtimes will also naturally fall into place.
 You won’t need to worry about whether you can manage to get to bed on time Sunday night as you will already be perfectly in sync with British Summer Time.
 You can therefore start your working week fully recharged, mentally alert and raring to go.